Code-Institute-Submissions/Wbwren-waste-matters_MayResub/README.md

 ### Responsiveness Testing
 * Chrome developer tools was used to test a wide variety of device sizes and resolutions.

-* The website has been tested on an iPhone 5, Samsung Galaxy s10, Acer swift 3 and a desktop PC with a 1080p and 4k monitor.
+* The website has been tested on an iPhone 5, Samsung Galaxy s10, Acer swift 3 and a desktop PC with a 1080p and 4k monitor.s

-### Unresolved Bugs

-* Users can turn on the compactor before placing any objects into it.

-* When smaller devices are in horizontal view mode it can [break the responsiveness](https://github.com/Wbwren/waste-matters/blob/master/assets/img/small-screen-horizontal-view.png) due to canvas limitations with matter.js.
-However, as this website is primarily targeted to professionals looking to buy polystyrene compactors it is very likely it will be viewed on a desktop.

 ### Google Lighthouse Scores
 * [Lighthouse mobile result](https://github.com/Wbwren/waste-matters/blob/master/assets/img/lighthouse-results-mobile.png)